react-native-community/rn-diff-purge/README.md

 # RN diff PURGE

-This branch contains a blank React Native project.
+This branch contains the diffs from all the React Native releases.
 See the [documentation](https://github.com/pvinis/rn-diff-purge/blob/master/README.md) on master for details.